 Although Austrians enjoy meeting foreigners making friends with locals can be difficult as they tend to be private about their personal lives.
 In Austria, people usually have made most of their friends by the time they graduate from university, most times even earlier.

-It could be hard to build a genuine connection with someone, as they don’t open up for foreigners and might show only the surface of themselves.
+It could be hard to build a genuine connection with someone, as they don’t open up to foreigners and might show only the surface of themselves.
 So you might get to know many people, but you rarely will know them truly.

 They are almost impossible to force to do something wrong.
 And they love everything to be planned for the year ahead.
-Therefore, adapting to them, you have to plan absolutely everything.
+Therefore, to adapt to them, you have to plan absolutely everything.

-High Taxes and Low Salaries
+8. High Taxes and Low Salaries

 Austrian employees with salaries between 31,000 and 60,000 EUR will need to calculate with 42% in taxes.
-The highest marginal tax rate is 55% for people, whose yearly income exceeds 1,000,000 EUR.
+The highest marginal tax rate is 55% for people whose yearly income exceeds 1,000,000 EUR.

 Tax rates continue to be an issue, with one-quarter of international workers reporting that they considered this factor to be a potential disadvantage before even arriving in the country.